Skip to content

 Who Should Choose DEWALT?

-DEWALT is the stronger choice for buyers who place a premium on brand reliability and long-term dependability.
-Its Tier B reliability rating (75 out of 100) is a significant step above A-iPower's Tier D (42 out of 100), which can translate to fewer issues over the life of the generator.
-For job sites, emergency backup, or any situation where consistent performance matters most, DEWALT's track record provides added confidence.
+DEWALT is the better choice for buyers who place a premium on brand reliability and long-term dependability.
+Its Tier B reliability rating (75/100) is substantially higher than A-iPower's Tier D (42/100), which may translate to fewer issues over the generator's lifespan and better warranty support.
+For professionals or homeowners who need a generator they can count on during emergencies without question, that reliability gap is meaningful.

 Score Breakdown